Enterprise experience management platform with a dual focus on industry-leading software + hands-on service.

 Does your incentive:

 If any of these questions lead to more questions, it’s worth re-evaluating your incentive.
 Understanding your industry, brand, and customers is the best place to start.
 Consider the chart below.
-Our research has shown that the most-preferred incentive method varies by industry.
+Our research shows the most effective incentive strategy varies by industry.

-Beyond this, sweepstakes can also be effective if the prizes are “stacked.”
+Beyond this, sweepstakes can also be an effective way to incentivize if the prizes are “stacked.”
 That means offering smaller, more frequent prize drawings in combination with a larger grand prize.
 Smaller prizes tend to feel more attainable for customers and encourage more responses.

-Next let’s take a look at some in-practice examples of brands evaluating and determining the right incentive for their business.
-SMG client Shell was able to increase its survey responses by 159% after making small strategic shifts to its experience management program.
-These tweaks included testing incentives that encouraged repeat visits (i.e., discount vouchers and loyalty points).
+Next let’s take a look at some in-practice examples of organizations evaluating and determining the right incentive to collect customer experience management data for their business.
+SMG client Shell was able to increase its survey responses by 159% after making small, strategic shifts to its CX management program.
+These tweaks included a process testing incentives that encouraged repeat visits (i.e., discount vouchers and loyalty points).
 This not only drove program engagement, but improved completion rates and increased Overall Satisfaction.

-Another SMG client experimented with offerings and learned different incentives inspired different purchases.
-Their customers buy on average 5 products when redeeming their high-value free item with a purchase—and the additional items purchased vary based on what the high-value free item is.
+Another SMG restaurant client experimented with offerings and learned different incentives inspired different purchases.
+Their customers buy, on average 5, products when redeeming their high-value free item with a purchase—and the additional items purchased vary based on what the high-value free item is.
 This allowed them to select an incentive that not only maximized quality responses, but also drove purchase of additional higher-margin products.

-Incentives encourage more customer responses for your feedback program—but not all incentives are created equal.
+Incentives play an important role in encouraging more customer insights for your customer experience management program—but not all incentives are created equal.
 SMG works with our clients to determine the best incentive for their business and individual touchpoints—taking into account each brand’s approach to discounting, incentive redemption capabilities, and our prior experience with incentives.

-To learn more about how SMG can help you collect better customer feedback to gain better insights, please reach out.
+To learn more about how SMG can help you collect better customer feedback, gain better insights, and increase customer satisfaction, please reach out.